-Now you simply need to revise.
+Now you need to revise until it’s ready to go in front of investors.
 Format your business plan so it is easy to read, especially your executive summary as that will be the go-to section for most readers.
-Include graphs, photos, diagrams, headings, concise wording, and a cover page to have the ultimate business plan.
+Triple check your numbers, include graphs, photos, diagrams, headings, concise wording, and a cover page to have the ultimate business plan.

-Are you sick of repeating yourself?
 As you work through your plan you notice that you repeat yourself quite often but this is normal.
 It’s imperative you keep explaining your company to get the idea in the head of investors.
-As mentioned earlier, no business plan is perfect but if you follow this outline you should have no problem getting financing as long as you can compliment the plan with a well-executed pitch.
+No business plan is perfect but if you follow this outline you should have no problem getting financing as long as you can compliment the plan with a well-executed pitch.

 On top of financing, the founders of your company can reference the business plan when things start to feel as though they are changing.
 Remember, always stick to your guns.
 If you notice your company is moving further from your original vision look at the business plan and stay on the path.